- ISIL creates all-female brigade to terrorize women into following Sharia law

 - Bomb squad called after live WWII artillery washes on Cape Cod beach

 President wants everyone but himself to pay more

 Gov. Rick Perry defended Colorado and Washington's legalization of marijuana on Thursday, saying it was an issue of state rights, while touting initiatives in Texas as national models for keeping minor drug offenders out of jail.

-"The facts will show this veto was made in accordance with the veto power afforded to every governor under the Texas Constitution," Nashed said in an email.
-"As we have from the beginning, we remain ready and willing to assist with this inquiry."
+"We respect the longstanding legal principle of grand jury confidentiality and therefore it would be inappropriate to comment on the proceedings.
+The veto in question was made in accordance with the veto power afforded to every governor under the Texas Constitution, and we remain ready and willing to assist with this inquiry," Nashed said.